Toyota: 1920s–1930s

 Vehicles were originally sold under the name "Toyoda" (トヨダ), from the family name of the company's founder, Kiichirō Toyoda.
 In September 1936, the company ran a public competition to design a new logo.
 Of 27,000 entries, the winning entry was the three Japanese katakana letters for "Toyoda" in a circle.
 However, Rizaburo Toyoda, who had married into the family and was not born with that name, preferred "Toyota" (トヨタ) because it took eight brush strokes (a lucky number) to write in Japanese, was visually simpler (leaving off the diacritic at the end), and with a voiceless consonant instead of a voiced one (voiced consonants are considered to have a "murky" or "muddy" sound compared to voiceless consonants, which are "clear").

 Since toyoda literally means "fertile rice paddies", changing the name also prevented the company from being associated with old-fashioned farming.
 The newly formed word was trademarked and the company began trading on August 28, 1937, as the Toyota Motor Company Ltd. Kiichiro's brother-in-law Rizaburo Toyoda was appointed the firm's first president, with Kiichiro as vice-president.
 Toyota Automatic Loom Works formally transferred automobile manufacturing to the new entity on September 29.

 The Japanese government supported the company by preventing foreign competitors Ford and General Motors from importing automobiles into Japan.

+At the onset of World War II, Toyota almost exclusively produced standard-sized trucks for the Japanese Army, which paid one-fifth of the price in advance and the remainder in cash upon delivery.